JoshuaLamusga/Block-Snake/README.md

 This game is made for Windows in MonoGame.
 It's similar to the classic snake game, but has a few twists and supports multiplayer.

 ## How to Play
-Win by collecting by as many dots as possible without running off-screen, into yourself, or others.
+Win by collecting as many dots as possible without running off-screen, into yourself, or others.

 ### Dots
 Dots disappear after 10 seconds.
 There is always at least one dot, but sometimes a second may appear.
 Collecting dots speeds up the game.